gmartins-dev/food-delivery/README.md

-# Just Eat Restaurant Finder
+# Food Delivery App

-A modern web application that allows users to search for restaurants that deliver to their area using the Just Eat API.
-Users can enter their outcode (first part of a UK postcode) and filter restaurants by cuisine type.
+A modern web application that allows users to search for restaurants that deliver to their area using the Just Eat API based on their outcode (first part of a UK postcode) and also filter restaurants by cuisine type.

 This application follows the **PIE Design System** - Just Eat Takeaway.com's global design system for interfaces and experiences, ensuring consistency with the Just Eat brand.